Skip to main content

 $ aws ecr get-login-password | docker --config /etc/docker login --username <username> --password-stdin <registry-url>

-2. Copy the authentication file (/etc/docker/config.json) from the host machine to the module and it should be ready to receive an update from Torizon Cloud.
+2. Copy the authentication file (/etc/docker/config.json) from the host machine to the target device and it should be ready to receive an update from Torizon Cloud.

 This enables that single device to receive an OTA update.
 Scaling is really simple with torizoncore-builder and Torizon Cloud, check the section on how to enable multiple devices.